 The Purpose of Tithing

 The second reason we should tithe is gratitude.
 Since all that we have comes from God (James 1:17), we should gladly and joyfully express our gratitude for His goodness through giving to His work a tenth of our increase.
 This principle of gratitude and gladness in giving runs through the entirety of God’s word.
-In Deuteronomy God commands His people repeatedly to bring their tithes with joy for all the blessings they have received: “bring…your tithes, the contribution of your hand, your votive offerings, your freewill offerings…and you and your households shall eat before the Lord your God, and rejoice in all your undertakings in which the Lord your God has blessed you” (Deut 12:6–12 NASB; Deut 14:22–26 NASB).
-Paul reflects this OT principle when he writes, “God loves a cheerful giver” (2 Cor 9:7 ESV).
+In Deuteronomy God commands His people repeatedly to bring their tithes with joy for all the blessings they have received: “bring…your tithes, the contribution of your hand, your votive offerings, your freewill offerings…and you and your households shall eat before the Lord your God, and rejoice in all your undertakings in which the Lord your God has blessed you” (Deut 12:6–12; Deut 14:22–26).
+Paul reflects this OT principle when he writes, “God loves a cheerful giver” (2 Cor 9:7).

 Tithing in the Old Testament